Dushyantgoswami/docs/docs/portal/modular-blockchain.md

 dYmension follows a modular blockchain architecture design that decouples different functions of a ‘Monolithic’ blockchain for greater performance and scalability.
 ‘Monolithic’ blockchains handle transaction execution, state settlement, data processing and provide a consensus on the canonical history of the chain.

-In dYmension each application is its own execution environment and the dYmension hub is the settlement layer.
-Various data availability providers will co-exist in a modular future; thus, dYmension is designed to be data availability agnostic, enabling RollApps to easily choose data availability providers.

 **The functions that modular blockchains specialize in are:**

 - Execution layer: Processes transactions